 In a step to remove another obstacle in making travel decisions, American and Delta Airlines have joined United Airlines in eliminating travel change fees.
-A change fee is an amount charged or levied for the altering of a material, condition, or requirement in an already purchased airfare ticket.
+A change fee is an amount charged or levied for the altering of material, condition, or requirement in an already purchased airfare ticket.

 The airlines are responding to the fact that a modest recovery in air travel at the start of summer started stalling out in July, Baggaley said.
-With the end of the summer travel season a week away, they had no choice but to throw in the towel on anything that might be keeping people from booking.
+With the end of the summer travel season a week away, they had no choice but to throw in the towel on anything that might keep people from booking.

-This is only one of the administrative changes that improves the flexibility in making air reservations.
+This is only one of the administrative changes that improve the flexibility in making air reservations.
 A ticket buyer who are dealing with many variables, along with multiple travelers, views this as a major improvement in the travel process.

 A brief review of the change fee adaptations for each airline follows;

 Effective immediately, American is removing most change fees.